 - Shortcode Tracking can be enabled to allow you to track off-page goals by adding the shortcode on any other page on your website.

-This particular button test could be seen as a failure as my original design turned out to be the best performing design.
+This particular button test could be seen as a failure as my original design turned out to be the best-performing design.
 But, if you don’t test, you don’t know, so I will continue to test new designs and layouts to optimize my website.
 You should too!

-Running split tests are not a particularly popular thing to do and the vast majority of Divi users might not even be aware there is such a powerful content optimization system available by default in their Divi install.
+Running split tests is not a particularly popular thing to do and the vast majority of Divi users might not even be aware there is such a powerful content optimization system available by default in their Divi install.